MrAnyx/obsidian-ffmpeg-converter/README.md

 ## Requirements

-To use this plugin, you must install FFMPEG >= 0.9 and FFPROBE >= 0.9.
+To use this plugin, you must install FFmpeg >= 0.9 and FFprobe >= 0.9.
 Any newer version will work properly.

 ## Installation

-To install this plugin, simply go to the officiel plugin store from Obsidian and search for **Ffmpeg Converter**.
+To install this plugin, simply go to the officiel plugin store from Obsidian and search for **FFmpeg Converter**.

-You must install [FFMPEG](https://ffmpeg.org/download.html) first in order to use this plugin properly.
-Once downloaded, simply add the `bin` folder of FFMPEG to your environment variables and you're good to go !
+You must install [FFmpeg](https://ffmpeg.org/download.html) first in order to use this plugin properly.
+Once downloaded, simply add the `bin` folder of FFmpeg to your environment variables and you're good to go !

 ## Rollback image in case of error